ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
     * ead\_value is a CBOR byte string equal to the value of the "session\_id" field of EDHOC_Information (see {{edhoc-parameters-object}}).

-Editor's note: Why not allow CBOR int as value?
-That would be shorter.

-This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the access token associated to this session_id, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
-A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.
+This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the access token associated with this session_id and with the AUTH_CRED_C used in the EDHOC session, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-EAD\_SESSION\_ID is used if the access token is provisioned to the RS and valid, but there is no OSCORE Security Context shared between C and RS.
+EAD\_SESSION\_ID is used if the access token is provisioned to the RS and valid, but there is a need to establish a new OSCORE Security Context between C and RS.

 Editor's note: Add example.
 Value for ead_label from lowest range.

 ## EDHOC Session {#edhoc-exec}

-In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}}.
+In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol augmented with an access token, or reference thereof - a session identifier, carried in an EAD item, either EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID, see {{AT-in-EAD}}.

-As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the different mappings between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
+As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the two possible mappings between the ACE roles client / resource server and the EDHOC roles Initiator / Responder (whereas the CoAP client/server roles remain the same).
 The choice of mapping depends on the deployment setting, in particular which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.

-In case of the forward message flow, the access token MUST be included in EAD in EDHOC message\_3 (EAD\_3).
-In case of EDHOC reverse message flow, the access token MUST be included in EAD in EDHOC message\_2 (EAD\_2).
-This way the access token gets at least the same confidentiality protection from EDHOC as provided to the authentication credential used by C, see {{Section 9.1 of RFC9528}}.
+In case of the EDHOC forward message flow, the access token / session id MUST be included in the EAD field of EDHOC message\_3 (EAD\_3).
+In case of the EDHOC reverse message flow, the access token / session id MAY be included in the EAD field of EDHOC message\_2 (EAD\_2) or message\_4 (EAD\_4).
+In this way the access token / session id gets at least the same confidentiality protection by EDHOC as provided to the authentication credential used by C, see {{Section 9.1 of RFC9528}}.

-## Forward Message Flow {#forward}

-This section details the case where the EDHOC forward message flow is used, i.e., where C = I, RS = R. The reverse message flow is described in {{reverse}}.

-Consistent with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
-RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.
+Depending on message flow, the EDHOC messages will either be carried in CoAP POST requests or 2.04 (Changed) CoAP responses, as detailed in {{Section A.2 of RFC9528}}.

 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.
 Otherwise, C assumes the target resource at RS to be the well-known EDHOC resource at the path /.well-known/edhoc.

 RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
 Specifically, it SHOULD NOT be possible to perform any other operation than POST on an EDHOC resource.

+## Forward Message Flow {#forward}

+This section details the case where the EDHOC forward message flow is used (see {{Section A.2.1 of RFC9528}}), i.e., where C = I and RS = R.

+Consistent with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
+RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.

 ### EDHOC message\_1